rodrimati1992/type_level/type_level_values/docs/appendix_patterns.md

 This appendix describes some of the patterns in this library.

-# Pattern:Generic types as type aliases.
+# Pattern:Generic type as type alias.

 This library uses generic types both on impl blocks and functions to alias types/associated types.

+In the case of functions the convention is to prefix type aliases with an underscore `"_"` ,eg:`"_Out"`.

 #### Impl Example 1